openwashdata/saniabidjan/README.md

 numeric
 </td>
 <td style="text-align:left;">
-Weekly frequency of cleaning latrine, 2: 1-3 times, 4: 4 or more times.
+Specifies the cleaning frequency of latrines in the household.
 </td>
 </tr>
 <tr>